NFSdb/nfsdb-stream/README.md

-nfsdb-streams
+nfsdb-stream
 =============

-Java 8 Streams implementation for NFSdb
+Java 8 Stream implementation for NFSdb

 There are some interesting examples of how to use NFSdb with Stream.
 It is quite easy as it turned out.